antonzakharov/fractals/README.md

 source files are in the `c` directory

 ### images
-cool images made with the programs
+some images made with the programs